skrey/yellow-extensions/plugins/blog/README.md

 ------------------
 The blog is available on your website as `http://website/blog/`.
 To make the blog your home page, rename the blog folder to '1-blog' and delete '1-home'.
 To create a new blog page, add a new file to the blog folder.
 Set `Published` and other [settings](https://github.com/datenstrom/yellow/wiki/Yellow-API#meta-data) at the top of an page.
 Dates should be written in the format [YYYY-MM-DD](https://github.com/datenstrom/yellow/wiki/Yellow-API#dates).
 Use `Tag` to group similar pages together.

-The blog supports the following shortcuts:
+You can use these shortcuts:

 `[blogarchive LOCATION]` for a list of months
-`[blogrecent LOCATION PAGESMAX]` for recently publlished pages
+`[blogrecent LOCATION PAGESMAX]` for recently published pages
 `[blogrelated LOCATION PAGESMAX]` for related pages to current page
 `[blogtags LOCATION]` for a list of tags